pewe19/WhatsappBot_V1/README.md

 This project is divided into two parts:

-1. A python file to open a google chrome window and inject the javascript file
+1. A python file to open a window with the browser selected and inject a javascript file
-2. A javascript file with the "Logic" of the bot and the phrases
+2. A javascript file with the "Logic" of the bot and its features

 ### Python

+First, choose one browser and write its name here:

+    selectedBrowser = "Chrome" # Available options: Chrome, Edge and Firefox

-In the following line you can change the number of the target you want to send messages to _(do not forget the area code "+00")_
+Then, on the following line you can change the number of the target you want to send messages to _(do not forget the area code "+00")_

-    driver.get("https://web.whatsapp.com/send?phone=Number of the target")
+    phone = "+61115648897"

 ### JavaScript